-The role of integrative conjugative elements (ICE) in the realization of Vibrio cholerae resistance to heavy metals
+Role of integrative and conjugative elements in heavy metal resistance of Vibrio cholerae

 -